mariusbanea/node-modules-require-and-object-destructuring/README.md

 ## Exercise

-- In the `modules/calculator.js` file, export an object whose properties are the functions `add`, `subtract`, `multiply`, `divide`.
-You may create the object using any ES5 syntax or ES6's new object initialize shorthand.
-The latter is preferred.
+- In the `modules/calculator.js`, export an object whose properties are the functions `add`, `subtract`, `multiply`, `divide` using ES6 Object initialize shorthand.
+- In the `app.js` require the calculator module assign the properties to variables using ES6 Object descrtucturing syntax.

 - The test results will help guide the way